 Pilgrim is a member of the UN Global Compact.
 The Global Compact is the world’s largest voluntary corporate citizenship initiative.
 Pilgrim has made an explicit commitment to share the conviction that business practices rooted in universal principles can contribute to a more stable, equitable and inclusive global market.
 In addition, this commitment includes supporting the development of prosperous and thriving societies.
-The Global Compact is a tool that helps us ensure that we conduct our business responsibly.
+The Global Compact is a tool that assists us in assuring that we conduct our business responsibly.

-Our many initiatives in accordance with ethical business and the Code of Conduct are testaments to this.
+Our many initiatives within ethical business and Code of Conduct are testimonies to this effect.

 For more info about the Global Compact, please visit www.unglobalcompact.org

 Social Responsibility is one of our core values in Pilgrim, and we want to influence our suppliers and make them understand why proper conduct is a necessity.
 We have established a department within our China office to work with the Code of Conduct compliance.

 Pilgrim has a Code of Conduct which has been signed by all our suppliers.
 As we do not own our own production facilities our influence is limited.
 However, we have made great efforts to establish close and good relationships with our suppliers.

 We will continue to improve the conditions at our suppliers, but this is not an overnight project.
 It is important to underline that working on improvements is a process that takes time.
 It can take years, just like the fight for equal opportunities and equal pay in the West.
 We work closely with our suppliers and encourage them to see the benefits and the importance of complying with the Code of Conduct.
 Due to the socio-cultural and economic differences that exist between China and countries in the West, this is a complex task, but one that we will make every effort to continue to improve upon.
 Fortunately, the social conditions in China are improving every day, and this will also affect our suppliers in a productive way.